OmarThinks/docker-cheat-sheet/README.md

 # Level 7 -> Dockerfile  more: #

-## What is the docker file: ##
-This is the file that contains the instructions to create the docker image

 **1. Create a file** called **`Dockerfile2`** without extensions,
 	with the same instructions as the previous example